sourcemeta/learnjsonschema.com/content/2020-12/applicator/anyOf.markdown

 as instances are valid if they satisfy the constraints of one or more subschemas (the union of the constraints).

-{{<learning-more>}}Keep in mind that when collecting annotations, the evaluator will need to exhaustively evaluate every subschema past the first match instead of short-circuiting validation, potentially introducing additional computational overhead.
+{{<learning-more>}}Keep in mind that when collecting annotations, the JSON Schema implementation will need to exhaustively evaluate every subschema past the first match instead of short-circuiting validation, potentially introducing additional computational overhead.

 For example, consider 3 subschemas where the instance validates against the